529 plan: History

 529 college savings plans originated from states rather than the federal government.
-With tuition cost increasing year by year, the state-run prepaid tuition program of Michigan addressed the increasing anxiety on the part of many thousands of Michigan households with the Michigan Education Trust (MET) proposition.
+With tuition costs increasing year by year, the state-run prepaid tuition program of Michigan addressed the increasing anxiety on the part of many thousands of Michigan households with the Michigan Education Trust (MET) proposition.
 This created a fund to which the state's residents could pay a fixed amount in exchange for tuition increases.
 The initiative sparked interest in other states, which launched their first prepaid tuition program.

-Michigan delayed its own launch so that a ruling could be requested from the Internal Revenue Service (IRS) regarding the tax aspect of arrangement.
-The IRS allowed purchasers of the "prepaid tuition contract" to not be taxed on the accruing value of the contract until the year in which funds were distributed or refunded.
+Michigan delayed its own launch so that a ruling could be requested from the Internal Revenue Service (IRS) regarding the tax aspect of the arrangement.
+The IRS allowed purchasers of the "prepaid tuition contract" not to be taxed on the accruing value of the contract until the year in which funds were distributed or refunded.
 Additionally, the trust fund established by the state of Michigan was required to receive prepayments and be subject to income tax on earnings from the invested funds.

-The Michigan Education Trust (MET) entered into prepaid tuition contracts with Michigan's residents.
+The MET entered into prepaid tuition contracts with Michigan's residents.
 An estimated 55,000 individuals signed up for the program.
-MET paid federal income tax on its investment earnings, and in 1990 filed suit for refund from the IRS.
-The case was first decided in favor of the IRS, but on appeal in 1994 the Sixth Circuit Court of Appeals reversed the district court judge's decision and found in Michigan's favor.
+MET paid federal income tax on its investment earnings, and in 1990 filed suit for a refund from the IRS.
+The case was first decided in favor of the IRS, but on appeal in 1994, the Sixth Circuit Court of Appeals reversed the district court judge's decision and found in Michigan's favor.

-At one point MET sold prepaid tuition contracts that were below market value, and the program had to be adjusted with appropriate pricing.
-Today it remains as one of the largest and most successful pre-paid programs.
+At one point, MET sold prepaid tuition contracts that were below market value, and the program had to be adjusted with appropriate pricing.
+Today it remains as one of the largest and most successful prepaid programs.

 Subsequently, Congress has passed new legislation authorizing qualified state tuition programs.
 This is now part of the Small Business Job Protection Act of 1996.
-Section 529 was added to the Internal Revenue Code, conferring tax exemption to qualifying state programs and deferring tax on participant's undistributed earnings.
+Section 529 was added to the Internal Revenue Code, conferring tax exemption to qualifying state programs and deferring tax on participants' undistributed earnings.

-Section 529 advanced to the Clinton administration's agenda and became part of Taxpayer Relief Act of 1997 (TRA).
+Section 529 advanced to the Clinton administration's agenda and became part of the Taxpayer Relief Act of 1997 (TRA).
 The TRA made changes such as deduction on student loans, penalty-free IRA withdrawals for higher education, and adding room and board to the list of qualifying expenses.

-Another provision was added to the bill to make Section 529 distributions tax-free, not just tax deferred when used for college.
+Another provision was added to the bill to make Section 529 distributions tax-free, not just tax-deferred, when used for college.
 Bill Clinton vetoed this provision.

 In 2001, when George W. Bush was president, new tax bills were crafted in both the Senate and the House of Representatives containing the previously vetoed changes.

-With limited Democratic support, the Economic Growth and Tax Relief Reconciliation Act (EGTRRA) of 2001 was signed into law on June 7, 2001.
+With limited Democratic support, the Economic Growth and Tax Relief Reconciliation Act of 2001 (EGTRRA) was signed into law on June 7, 2001.
+Beginning in 2002, however, the Act now exempts those withdrawals from income taxation provided they are used for qualified higher educational expenses.